eelmafia/octopus-minmax/octopus_minmax_bot_addon/README.md

 I personally have this running automatically every day at 11 PM inside a Raspberry Pi Docker container, but you can run it wherever you want.
 It sends notifications and updates to a variety of services via [Apprise](https://github.com/caronc/apprise), but that's not required for it to work.

+### Operating Modes

+The bot supports two operating modes:

+1. **Retrospective Mode (Default)**: Compares tariffs based on actual usage from the current day and switches if a better tariff is found.

+2. **Predictive Mode**: Designed for battery optimization, this mode looks ahead at tomorrow's rates and makes a decision in advance.
+It's ideal for users with battery storage systems who want to optimise charging based on predicted rates.
+The bot makes a decision at a specified time (default 17:00) and executes the switch at midnight (default 00:01).

 ## How to Use

 ### Requirements